Choosing the Right Filament

 Can I print multi-material or color-changing parts?

-Yes.
-Use dual-extruder printers, pause and swap filaments mid-print, or use systems like the Prusa MMU or Mosaic Palette for blending.
+dual-extruder printers, pause and swap filaments mid-print, or use systems like the Prusa MMU or Mosaic Palette for blending.